nautechsystems/nautilus_trader/docs/getting_started/installation.md

 Install optional dependencies as 'extras' for specific integrations:

 - `betfair`: Betfair adapter (integration)
-- `databento`: Databento adapter (integration)
-- `docker`: Needed for Docker when using the IB gateway
+- `docker`: Needed for Docker when using the IB gateway (with the Interactive Brokers adapter)
 - `ib`: Interactive Brokers adapter

 To install with specific extras using _pip_: